Welcome to Hypnosis for Running.

 The races and events I compete in are what continue to motivate and inspire me and I have done several marathons a year since my first.
 I love being around runners who train with discipline and create such a supportive environment at races.
 I plan diligently and in great detail for my races – I stick to my schedules and thoroughly enjoy the journey of doing so.

 Anyhow, throughout the years of running and having a successful hypnotherapy practice and hypnosis training college, in addition to my other audio programmes and books that sell globally, I quietly and slowly compiled a programme to help runners get better at running and to help them enjoy running more – using their minds.
-It formed the basis for my evidence based book on the subject too, which has been reviewed incredibly favourably by some brilliant runners around the world since it’s publication in early 2013.
+It formed the basis for my evidence based book on the subject, which has been reviewed incredibly favourably by running magazines and some brilliant runners around the world since it’s publication in early 2013.

 All my race reports get posted here on this blog.
 It is here on this hypnosis for running blog that I chart my training, my toils, trials, my use of my mind to help assist my progress, my needless consumerism of running gadgetry, kit and gear, my influences, my ways of keeping motivated and keeping myself sane while also maintaining my marriage and getting my children to love running.